Tipos aréna: New modern arena

 In the period from April 2009 to February 2011, the venue was almost entirely rebuilt and upgraded, in line with IIHF, Slovak, and international specifications and largely funded by the Slovak government, as part of preparations for hosting the 2011 IIHF World Championships.
 More than €87 million was spent to install a new steel roof, modernize facilities, build two new adjacent practice arenas, an underground car park and increase the seating capacity from 8,350 to 10,000.
 During the reconstruction phase, 80% of the original building was demolished and the resident ice hockey club HC Slovan Bratislava moved to the Vladimír Dzurilla Ice Stadium in the Ružinov borough of Bratislava.

 The reconstructed arena opened in April 2011, with one of the most advanced game presentations, LED scoreboards, and security systems ever built.
 In addition to the arena, a new DoubleTree by Hilton hotel was built, which mainly served as the accommodation for the foreign teams and staff during the championships.
 Further improvements to the arena's facilities were carried out in 2018 to improve its ability to host the 2019 IIHF World Championship.
-The work included an upgraded refrigeration system, a refurbished ice rink with new boards and plexiglas, improved team dressing rooms and other areas, and technical upgrades.
+The work included an upgraded refrigeration system, a refurbished ice rink with new boards and plexiglass, improved team dressing rooms and other areas, and technical upgrades.